Douglas Lane Patey

 Douglas Lane Patey earned an A.B. from Hamilton College, master's degrees (in philosophy and English) from the University of Virginia, and a Ph.D. in English from Virginia.
 He has been the recipient of fellowships from the National Endowment for the Humanities, the American Council of Learned Societies and the Guggenheim Foundation.

 Professor Patey teaches courses on Pope and Swift; the 18th–century novel; the English language; the technology of reading and writing (on the history of literacy); and occasional seminars on Jane Austen, Evelyn Waugh and the development of literary theory.
-He frequently also directs Smith's interdisciplinary Program in the History of Science and Technology and is active in efforts to establish programs at Smith in linguistics and in landscape studies.
+He was among the founders of Smith's programs in Book Studies, Landscape Studies, and History of Science and Technology, and serves as an advisor in Linguistics.